Distribution Shift in Missing Data Imputation: A Risk-Based Perspective and Importance-Weighted Correction under MAR: Risk Minimisation Formulation for Imputation

 where the weights $w_i(\cdot,\cdot)$ are defined by

 \end{proposition}

-Proposition \ref{prop:GeneralImputationObs} highlights a crucial insight: \emph{the MAR mechanism itself induces a covariate shift that cannot be ignored} when using observed data to minimise the least squares loss.
-Conditioning on the missingness indicator $R_i$ defines two subpopulations: the observed entries ($R_i = 1$) and the unobserved entries ($R_i = 0$).
-Under MAR, the conditional distribution $X_i \mid (X_{\mathrm{obs}}, R_{\neg i})$ is invariant across these subpopulations, but the marginal distribution of $(X_{\mathrm{obs}}, R_{\neg i})$ generally differs.
-This creates a situation analogous to the covariate shift setup in Section~\ref{sec:CovariateShift}, where $X_i$ plays the role of $y$, $(X_{\mathrm{obs}}, R_{\neg i})$ are the predictors, and the observed and unobserved subpopulations correspond to the training and test sets.
-The weights in \eqref{eq.importance.weights}, analogous to $p_{\mathrm{test}}(x)/p_{\mathrm{train}}(x)$, reweight the observed data so that empirical risk minimization targets the distribution of $X_i$ in \emph{the unobserved subpopulation}.
-Ignoring these weights, as in many existing iterative imputation methods \citep{BuurenMICE, jarrett2022hyperimputegeneralizediterativeimputation}, where an \emph{unweighted variant} of the risk is used, implicitly assumes no covariate shift and leads to biased imputations.
-In Section~\ref{sec:OurAlgorithm}, we introduce a novel iterative imputation algorithm that incorporates these weights, directly addressing this limitation of existing methods.
+Proposition~\ref{prop:GeneralImputationObs} reveals an interesting phenomenon.
+Optimal imputation can be characterised as solving a collection of covariate shift problems, one for each partially observed coordinate in the data, making explicit a link between the fields of missing data imputation and covariate shift.
+Conditioning on the missingness indicator $R_i$ induces two subpopulations: the observed entries ($R_i = 1$) and the unobserved entries ($R_i = 0$).
+Under MAR, the conditional distribution $X_i \mid (X_{\mathrm{obs}}, R_{\neg i})$ is invariant across these subpopulations, while the marginal distribution of $(X_{\mathrm{obs}}, R_{\neg i})$ are not necessarily the same.
+The $i^{th}$ coordinate risk in equation~\eqref{eq:MSELossObs} is therefore analogous to covariate shift, as introduced in Section~\ref{sec:CovariateShift}, where $X_i$ plays the role of the response variable, $(X_{\mathrm{obs}}, R_{\neg i})$ are the covariates, and the observed and unobserved subpopulations correspond to training and test distributions respectively.
+The weights in equation~\eqref{eq:importanceWeights}, analogous to $p_{\mathrm{test}}(x)/p_{\mathrm{train}}(x)$, reweight the observed data so that empirical risk minimisation targets the distribution of $X_i$ in the unobserved subpopulation.